| |

 We were crowded into

-old two story World War II wooden barracks.
+old two-story World War II wooden barracks.
 Each floor held two rows of "bunk bed" double metal cots, along with wall lockers and foot lockers.
 The latrines and showers were located at one end of the buildings on each floor.
-The barracks were heated, and hot water supplied, by coal burning stoves that were serviced and maintained by civilians.
-Because of their wood construction and outmoded heating system, the barracks were literally construed as fire hazzards, and we all had to take turns overnight on fire watch duty.
-Each time we stepped outside the barracks, we marched and double-timed everywhere.
-Marching was always to the
+The barracks were heated, and hot water supplied, by coal-burning stoves that were serviced and maintained by civilians.
+Because of their wood construction and outmoded heating system, the barracks were literally construed as fire hazards, and thus we all had to take turns overnight with one hour shifts on fire watch duty.

 Count-Cadence-Count chant of: E-C-H-O, E-C-H-O, ECHO!
 It was that, next followed